Sky WiFi Max

 However, there are some niggles or drawbacks to the new Sky WiFi Max add-on.

-The inability to cancel the add-on if it doesn't live up to promises is also a bit of a drawback.
+The inability to cancel the add-on if it doesn't live up to promises is also a potential drawback.
 While this is the same for add-ons from BT, other providers including Virgin Media, Community Fibre, TalkTalk and Vodafone all allow customers to exit the add-on penalty free.

 Overall, Sky's new WiFi Max add-on offers good value for money, providing access to the latest router tech, while promising some of the fastest wireless speeds of all providers.